Quantitative approaches for multi-scale structural analysis with atomic resolution electron microscopy: Local wave fitting for lattice parameter measurement

-\ptitle{Wavefitting, blending information, no need for a global reference} Here, we present a technique for quantifying lattice spacings and angles from atomic resolution images by locally fitting waves in real space to a Fourier filtered signal, developed for analyzing challenging nanostructured materials \cite{smeaton2021mapping}.
+Here, we present a technique for quantifying lattice spacings and angles from atomic resolution images by locally fitting waves in real space to a Fourier filtered signal, developed for analyzing challenging nanostructured materials \cite{smeaton2021mapping}.
 While the Fourier processing is similar to GPA, by fitting in real space this approach offers distinct advantages.
 For instance, absolute inter-planar spacings are measured rather than relative strains, eliminating the need for a pristine reference area for use as a reference.
 Additionally, the fitting variance can be used as a heuristic for the uncertainty associated with the measurement, providing the error bars missing from techniques like GPA as well as a means of identifying and excluding artifacts and unreliable measurements.